rpominov/fun-task/docs/exceptions.md

 <img src="./assets/exceptions/flow1.png" height="60" width="459" />

 As you can see program splits in two places.
-This is happen very often in programs.
+This happens very often in programs.
 In some cases all branches look neutral, in other cases (like this) we can consider one path as a success and another one as a failure.
 We can make the distinguish more formal by introducing an abstraction: